 I’m not the story.
 I’ve been hammering this point over and over, and people are finally starting to listen.
 The outliers are not the self-publishing story.
 It’s the midlisters.
 I’m begging Amazon to release a different set of stats than the ones currently bandied about.
 They advertise how many bestsellers and blockbusters they have.
 I’m dying to know how many people are making $100 a month, $300 a month, $500 a month.
 I wager there are thousands and thousands of writers making $1,000 a month.
 That’s the real story, not me.
 Stay tuned.

 Network and be nice.
 I can’t stress this enough.
 Just being around other writers will inspire you to be a better writer.
 Join a writing group (in person is better. online if you must).
 Go to writing conferences.
 Go to writing camps.
 Take classes at your local university or community college.
 Join a forum or two.
 Participate in NaNoWriMo.
 And be nice to your fellow writer.
-This isn’t easy.
-The last thing we need to do is make it hard on each other.
+Making it as an author isn’t easy.
+The last thing we need to do is make it harder on each other.

 You are a start-up.
 I just participated in SXSW Interactive in Austin, a place where everyone is looking to start up the next great business.
 The next great business is you.
 I laugh when people bemoan the idea of spending $2,000 to self-publish a book.
 Personally, I didn’t spend a penny until I was already earning enough to quit my day job.
 But I don’t recommend this for everyone.
 Invest in your book with editing and great cover art.
 There are two ways to think about these expenses, and both methods make the costs seem trivial.
 In one, you are engaging in a hobby far cheaper than just about any other.
 Your neighbor will buy a camera, parachute, gaming PC, scuba gear that costs more than your book.
 Will their hobby ever make them a penny?
 Yours will.